haberdashPI/vscode-modal-keys/docs/doc_index.md

 command with a key sequence has the same effect as pressing the keys in given mode.
 This allows you to treat key bindings as subroutines that can be called using this command.

-The command has arguments:
+The command has two arguments.

 1. `keys`: contains the key sequence as string.
 2. `mode`: defaults to 'normal', and specifies what mode the keys should be typed in

-Assuming that keys `k` and `u` are bound to some commands, the following example runs them both one after another.
+Assuming that keys <key>k</key> and <key>u</key> are bound to some commands, the following example runs them both one after another.

 ```js